 |Total Base Price||$2650||$2700|

 |Weekend Meals (Estimated)||$200||$200|

 |*Class Fees (Estimated)||$200||$200|

 |Total with Additional Expenses||$3250||$3250|

-*Some classes and programs have additional fees, including Health Professions, Engineering, and Computer Science.
+*Most classes and programs have additional fees, including but not limited to Health Professions, Engineering, and Computer Science.

 Application and Registration Fees

-Summer College applicants must pay a non-refundable $50 application fee.
+Summer College applicants must pay a non-refundable $50 US application fee.

 Accepted Payment Methods